Henry Francis Lyte: Abide with me

 Of these hymns, "Abide with Me" is the best known.
 According to the traditional story given in the Remains, Lyte wrote it a few hours after conducting the final service at his church, which was probably 5 September 1847.
 More likely the hymn was actually written in July or August of that year.

 Lyte himself created for the hymn what his biographer has disparaged as "a dull tune."
 When Hymns Ancient and Modern was published in 1861, the editor, William H. Monk—whose three-year-old daughter had just died—composed his own tune, "Eventide," for Lyte's poem.

-The hymn became a favourite of George V and George VI and was sung at the former's funeral.
+The hymn became a favourite of Kings George V and George VI and was sung at the former's funeral.
 The hymn also inspired Field Marshal Herbert Kitchener and General Charles "Chinese" Gordon, and it was said to have been on the lips of Edith Cavell as she faced a German firing squad in 1915.

-"Abide with Me" has been sung prior to kick-off at the FA Cup final since 1927 when the association secretary substituted the hymn for the playing of "Alexander's Ragtime Band."
+"Abide with Me" has been sung prior to kick-off at the FA Cup Final since 1927 when the association secretary substituted the hymn for the playing of "Alexander's Ragtime Band."
 In Rugby league, the hymn has been sung before the Challenge Cup final since 1929, the first year the match was staged at Wembley Stadium.
-The hymn was also played by the combined bands of the Indian Armed Forces during the annual Beating Retreat ceremony held on 29 January at Vijay Chowk, New Delhi, which officially marks the end of Republic Day celebrations but was dropped by Narendra Modi government before the celebrations of Republic day events in year 2022 citing its foreign origin not in sync with India's ancient republican ideas.
+The hymn was also played by the combined bands of the Indian Armed Forces during the annual Beating Retreat ceremony held on 29 January at Vijay Chowk, New Delhi, which officially marks the end of Republic Day celebrations but was dropped by Narendra Modi's government before the celebrations of Republic day events in the year 2022, citing its foreign origin not in agreement with India's ancient republican ideas.
 The hymn is the Portora Royal School victory song and is sung at its remembrance service.